YOUTH EDUCATION PROGRAMS

-Inspired by the eco-practices of Native Americans, Tipi raises child awareness of the environment, food, energy, water conservation, and the bio-material world.
+Tipi is a health and environmental program that raises child awareness of the environment, food, energy, water conservation, and the bio-material world.
 With a rapidly growing population, climate change, and food shortage looming in the future, it also promotes health prevention and nutrition, fitness, and public health education using 3D technologies.

 In an ever-changing world of technological advancements, more than 80% of future jobs will be in the STEM field and most of them have not been created yet.
-Co-developed with engineers, researchers, and consultants, Frontiers works with high school students to provide comprehensive workforce development training in digital literacies, project management, and career counseling through a mastery soft skills curriculum.
+The Frontiers Program was co-developed with engineers, researchers, and consultants, Frontiers works with high school students to provide comprehensive workforce development training in digital literacies, project management, and career counseling through a mastery soft skills curriculum.